-Therefore, we could infer from the ancient texts that the meaning of Tantra implies “interweaving traditions and teachings into a text, technique or practice”.
+Therefore, we could infer from the ancient texts that the meaning of Tantra implies “interweaving spiritual traditions and tantric teachings into a text, technique or practice”.

-The word interweave is the key to understand the real meaning of Tantra.
+The word interweave is the key to understanding the real meaning of Tantra.
 As many Tantric texts put it: “Nothing exists that is not divine”.

 Everything is interconnected and is a manifestation of the divine energy that rules the whole universe.
 It is the dance of the by-polar energy of Shiva and Shakti, the masculine and feminine archetypes, the Sun and the Moon, night and day, life and death.

 This duality is found in everything that exists in nature, it’s a never-ending cycle that remains in balance.